- 10+ Guests Price as advertised*

 Breakfast | Lunch | Social Hour | Dinner

-Take an optional short morning spin along the Silverado Trail to loosen up your legs.
-Make a pit stop for a handmade muffin, or scone and a coffee, at the famed Oakville Grocery, founded in 1881.
-The store is the oldest continually operating grocery store in California, and offers some of the best local products from Napa and Sonoma County farmers and artisans.
+Take an optional short morning spin along the Ride the Vine Trail to loosen up your legs.
 If you are not up for a ride, enjoy a peaceful morning at the hotel, strolling over to the famous Bouchon Bakery for a morning snack.
 Be sure to get there early before the line makes its way out onto the sidewalk!
 You will say farewell to your guides at 11:00 AM at the North Block Hotel and depart via private shuttle back to San Francisco.

 Every moment of a Trek Travel bike trip has more than you could have ever dreamed.
 More romance.
 More scenery.
 More choice.
 It's the little additions to every Trek Travel cycling vacation that make it truly special.
 And that's how we help you create more memories.